 1.8 Is Buyer Rebate Right for You?

 Please note that buyer rebates are highly regulated even in the states where they are legal.
 Strict rules surround them, especially if you plan to fund your new home.
 That’s because your lender might have additional stipulations in a mortgage situation.
-This is especially if you are getting your NYC commission rebate as a closing credit.
+This is especially true if you get your NYC commission rebate as a closing credit.

 Note: Do not hide the information about commission rebates from your lender.
 If you do, you may face financing falling or mortgage fraud.